When you’re a woman in a relationship or thinking about getting into a relationship it can be a confusing time.

 If your guy is getting OLD then it could be time to ditch him for someone new.

-The top 18 ways for how to tell if a guy is jealous of you talking to another guy
+The top 18 ways to tell if a guy is jealous of you talking to another guy

-Below I’ll get into a list of the top 10 ways for how to tell if a guy is jealous of you talking to another guy.
+Below I’ll get into a list of the top 19 ways to tell if a guy is jealous of you talking to another guy.

 These are based on personal experience and my research into what the experts say.